 In 1991, Lange was selected as the first recipient of the prestigious Carl Hertzog Award for Excellence in Book Design (in 2014 he was asked to serve as a judge for the 14th Award).
 His publications have also won awards from the Type Directors Club, the American Institute of Graphic Arts, and the Chicago Book Clinic.
 In 2005, Lange was chosen to present the Eighth Annual Stephen A. Kanter Lecture on California Fine Printing at the William Andrews Clark Memorial Library, University of California, Los Angeles.
 In 2013, UCLA Library′s Center for Oral History Research conducted interviews of Lange for inclusion in their transcript collection.

 Lange has written extensively on typography and the book arts, contributing articles for publications such as Parenthesis (FPBA), book art object (CODEX), Printing History (APHA), Bookways, and The Typographer.
 In 2007, he was selected to present a paper on contemporary typography for the 32nd Annual Conference of the American Printing History Association.
-His seminal monograph, Printing digital type on the hand-operated flatbed cylinder press, was first published in 1998, and is forthcoming in a 5th edition from Chatwin Books.
+His seminal monograph, Printing digital type on the hand-operated flatbed cylinder press, was first published in 1998, and a 5th edition is available from Chatwin Books, Seattle.

 From 1986 to 1993, Lange was Master Printer at the USC Fine Arts Press.
 While at the University of Southern California, he was also editor of the scholarly journal Coranto.
 Lange also taught coursework and workshops for Art Center College of Design (2000 to 2016) and Otis College of Art and Design (1997 to 2013), as well as Irvine Fine Arts Center (Master Printer Workshop), California Institute of the Arts, Minnesota Center for Book Arts (Master classes), Scripps College (Frederic W. Goudy Workshops), Kent State University (Blossom Visual Communication Design Workshop), University of Minnesota, School of the Art Institute of Chicago, and others.